-- 3. Turn the steering wheel right and left to clear an area around the front tires. - 4.
-Slowly rock the vehicle forward and backward. - Shift back and forth between R (reverse) and D (drive) (automatic transmission models) or 1st (low) and R (reverse) (manual transmission models). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D (automatic transmission models) or 1st and R (manual transmission models). - Do not spin the tires above 35 mph (55 km/h). - 5.
-If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.
+- Slowly rock the vehicle forward and backward. - Shift back and forth between R (Reverse) and D (Drive) (CVT models) or 1st (Low) and R (Reverse) (MT models). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D (CVT models) or 1st and R (MT models). - Do not spin the tires above 35 mph (55 km/h). - If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.